gskhaled/data-engineering-project/README.md

 ### Milestone 2B:

     1. Creating a simplified ETL pipeline using Airflow.
         a.
 Extracting the data from a CSV file.
+Each dataset is read and sent as a pd.DataFrame to the next phase.
         b.
 Transforming the data by working on it (cleaning and tidying).
         c.
 Loading the data into new CSV files.
+These files are saved onto disk with new names.

 This was achieved by creating a **DAG.py** file, which can be found on the repository.
 This file is supposed to be placed in an airflowhome directory, inside the **dag** folder, from which an Airflow pipeline would be initiated.
 Moreover, there is another file that needs to be places inside the same **dag** folder, which is the **ML.py** file.
 This file is called by the **DAG.py** file in order to run a machine learning model (linear regression) in order to predict values in one of the datasets.
-This file is ran as a *BashOperator* so it need to be present in the same directory.
+This file is ran as a *BashOperator* so it needs to be present in the same directory.

-Finally, in order to run the DAG, the **DAG.py** as well as **ML.py** need to be modified with the user's file location on disk.
-This can be done by these steps:

-    1. Open **DAG.py**.
-    2. In line 472, replace "/c/Users/gasse/airflowhome" with the location on the user's disk.
-Keep the remaining string as is!
-    3. Open **ML.py**.
-    4. In line 9 and 58, replace both "c/Users/gasse/airflowhome" with the location on the user's disk.
-Keep the remaning string as is!

 This directory must also include a **data** directory which should hold all the needed CSV files in the extract phase (the 3 datasets mentioned earlier).